j13002194-eng/portfolio/README.md

-Here’s a **clean, upgraded version** of your portfolio that actually matches the level of what you just built (that headtag system is way more advanced than your current write-up shows):

----

 # Jayden | FiveM & Roblox Developer

 I build advanced gameplay systems for **FiveM and Roblox**, specializing in **Lua scripting, UI systems, and server optimization**.